Voting closes at midnight on 4th of May, 2015! Please ensure you have voted by then.

-There are 37 talks on offer and we recommend you take the time to read through the abstracts.
+There are 30 talks on offer and we recommend you take the time to read through the abstracts.
 At the bottom of the page is the form to vote with.
-Please score at least 10 of the talks to your preference.
-Please score the talks you would like to see from 1 to 10 (10 being the highest).
+Please select your top 10 talks.
+Please rate your top preference as one and then your second as two and so on for your top 10 picks

 If you want to go straight to the voting form click here which will open in a new tab.

 The evolution of malicious actors in cyberspace provides a fascinating look at the information sharing and militarization of hacktivists, hostile nation state actors and cyber criminals.
 Distinct patterns in the evolution of effectiveness and rapid exploitation of vulnerabilities are observable in the malicious activity inside business.
 Examining the development, methodology and resulting damage at small, medium and large organisations can present threat intelligence and mitigation strategies for all organizations.

 Wyndham Resorts, Target, Home Depot and recently Sony have common characteristics of data breach; but also some distinct differences.
 Although it would appear most of these attacks were financially motivated, nation state actors have noticed the effectiveness of cyber attacks as a low-risk, high-payoff venture for Intellectual Property (IP) theft and subversion of "transparent" business negotiations.Threat Landscape: